The police will protect us; they’re professionals!

 These figures are the opposite of my personal experience and from a variety of other studies I’ve seen that indicate revolvers are much harder to shoot accurately under stress—they are–and officers equipped with semiautomatic handguns tend to substantially increase their hit rates.

 More data from the same report for the NYPD during 1994-2000 when the NYPD was far more semiautomatic heavy, are interesting, if frightening.
 At 0-2 yards, the officer hit rate was 69%, but from 3-7 yards, only 19%.
 The hit rate dropped precipitously from there, with only 2% from 16-25 yards and 1% at 25 yards and greater distance.
-This explains how two officer, shooting from only 6-15 feet, could shoot nine innocents behind their target.
+This explains how two officers, shooting from only 6-15 feet–2-5 yards–could shoot nine innocents behind their target.

 Adding low light conditions only lowers hit probability.